 Westpac MNI China Consumer Sentiment Indicator

-The Westpac MNI China Consumer Sentiment Indicator (or CSI) is made up of the following five major sub-indicators:
+The Westpac MNI China Consumer Sentiment Indicator (or CSI) is made up of five major sub-indicators namely:

 - durable buying conditions